Iamlooker/Kenko/README.md

 ###
 ###
 ###
-Kenko is a workout journal which will provide you with appropriate progressive overloading and well thought-out plans
+Kenko is a workout journal which will provide you with appropriate progressive-overload and well thought-out plans
 ##

 <div align="left">